ataichi/ataichi.github.io/loadimpact.md

 1. Go to Bluemix.
 (While logged in) Click `Dashboard` and click `USE SERVICES OR APIS`.
 2. In the search bar, type `Load`.
 Choose `Load Impact` under DevOps, supply a service name and click `Create`.
 3. Click the `OPEN LOAD IMPACT DASHBOARD`.
 4. You will be asked to enter a URL to test.
-Paste the login URL copied earlier from the deployed application. (http://loadimpacttutorial-<name>.mybluemix.net/BD0.jsp)
+Paste the login URL copied earlier from the deployed application. `http://loadimpacttutorial-<name>.mybluemix.net/BD0.jsp`
-5.
+5. Put `100` to Max VUs, and 5 in Duration (mins).
+6. Click the `Run test` option.
+7. To see the reports, click `Tests` from the left menu.
+Click the name of the recent test made, and then click `View results`.